irisnet/irishub/docs/features/basic-concepts/genesis-file.md

 * **block_size**
   * `max_bytes` The max size of a block
-  * `max_gas`  The max Gas number of a block, default value is -1 and means no gas limit.
-If the block gas limit exceed, the transaction and subsequent transactions will fail to deliver.
+  * `max_gas`  The maximum Gas quantity of a block.
+Its default value is -1 which means no gas limit.
+If the accumulation of comsumed gas exceeds the block gas limit, the transaction and all subsequent transactions in the same block will fail to deliver.
 * **evidence**   The lifecycle of deception evidence in the block

 ## App State